 COVID 19 - Due to the current pandemic and the governments lockdown restrictions, The Charlie Burns Foundation have paused some activities but are still focusing on supporting the families affected by serious violence.

 Have a look at our dedicated COVID-19 support Service page for more details.

 If you require any support during these uncertain times, our Trauma-Informed Family Support Worker is at hand to provide practical support, emotional support, advocacy and advice.
 Please call our dedicated support line on 07368-274-307.

 Charlie Burns lost his life just days before his 20th birthday, in a fatal knife attack on the 18th of August 2014.
 Charlie was training to be a plumber and had just become a father to a beautiful little girl.
 In memory of Charlie and inspired by this life-changing event, Charlie's Mum, Keeley Burns and his best friend Jojo Akwa, set up The Charlie Burns Foundation in March 2015.

 The Charlie Burns Foundation run community initiatives to support, encourage and guide young people and their families on their quest to eliminate knife crime.

 The Foundation’s primary objectives are to :-

-• Expose the effects of knife crime (carrying/using a knife or gun/prevention of violent crime) through an installation named The Wake-up Room curated by Postcode Parents support group
+• Expose the effects of knife crime (carrying/using a knife or gun/prevention of violent crime)

 • Promote social change through active anti-violent crime campaigns